andrewrichardson701/Stockbase/README.md

 - Fixed some of the forms not working due to some mobile css format things.
 There might be some more to find yet.
 - Corrected the README with correct PHP modules to match the install bash script
 - Fixed the install bash script to install the correct modules based on testing.
 Now installs correctly.
+- Added the start of an udpate script.
+This will be perfected in the next minor patch ready for the final release in 0.4.0-beta

 </details>
 <details>